-The SummitThe Glendale is a two-story plan with 4 bedrooms and 2.5 bathrooms in 1,649 square feet.
-The main level features a chef-inspired kitchen with an oversized island a pantry, as well as a powder room.
-The kitchen opens onto a spacious living room, and a two-car garage.
-Bedroom One on the second level offers a private bathroom with a double vanity, walk-in shower, and a large walk-in closet.
-There are also 3 additional bedrooms, a full bathroom, a walk-in laundry room on the second level.
-Quality materials and workmanship throughout, with superior attention to detail, plus a one-year builders warranty.
+The SummitThe spacious Aldridge offers 3 bedrooms and 2 bathrooms in 1,272 square feet – all on one level.
+It also features a two-car garage.
+The chef-inspired kitchen has an oversized breakfast island, granite counter tops, stainless steel appliances and a pantry, then opens onto a casual dining area and spacious living room.
+The expansive Bedroom One features a luxurious bathroom with a walk-in shower, double vanities, and oversized walk-in closet.
+The additional 2 bedrooms all offer generous closets, a laundry room and linen closet completes the plan.
+Quality materials and workmanship throughout, with superior attention to detail, plus a one-year builder’s warranty.
 Your new home also includes our smart home technology package!
 A D.R.
-Horton Smart Home is equipped with technology that includes the following: a Z-Wave programmable thermostat manufactured by Honeywell; a Z-Wave door lock manufactured by Kwikset; a Z-Wave wireless switch manufactured by Eaton Corporation; a Qolsys, Inc. touchscreen Smart Home control device; an automation platform from Alarm.com; a SkyBell video doorbell; and an Amazon Echo Dot.* Talk to a New Home Sales Agent for details.
+Horton Smart Home is equipped with technology that includes the following: a Z-Wave programmable thermostat manufactured by Honeywell; a Z-Wave door lock manufactured by Kwikset; a Z-Wave wireless switch manufactured by Eaton Corporation; a Qolsys, Inc. touchscreen Smart Home control device; an automation platform from Alarm.com; a SkyBell video doorbell; an Amazon Echo Dot.* Talk to a New Home Sales Agent for details.

 School Districts Near Home

 Welcome to Alabama’s collegiate city!
 D.R.
 Horton in the Tuscaloosa area builds quality, one- and two-story brick homes in our Express and D.R.
 Horton Homes brands.
 Enjoy the quality and peace of mind that comes from buying a new home from America’s Builder.
 We’re excited for the opportunity to serve as your home builder in Tuscaloosa, Alabama.